ajgruber/Gruber-Sciencelab-Website/content/software_tools_databases/KAPAC/index.md

 ---
 title: KAPAC
-summary: The tool enables the identification of sequence motifs that can explain changes in cellular 3' end processing from high-throughput sequencing data.
-KAPAC (implemented in R) enables the inference of regulatory sequence motifs that shape the usage of 3' end processing sites under specific cellular conditions.
+summary: The KAPAC tool enables the identification of sequence motifs that can explain changes in cellular 3' end processing from high-throughput sequencing data.

 #authors:
 # - stefan_dentro